FunnyDewd/slim-in-the-middle/README.md

 ## Create a new project

-	middleman init <new-project-name> --temlplate=mobile-slim
+	middleman init <new-project-name> --template=mobile-slim

 ### Jasmine

-There's a `src` folder inside the default Jasmine spec folder for coffeescript files.
+If you prefer writing your specs in coffeescript, there's a `src` folder inside the default Jasmine spec folder.
 To run the coffeescript compiler and the Jasmine rake tasks use:

     foreman start